TheRunawaysGIRLS/capstone/README.md

 That's it!
 From now on, whenever `master` is updated on GitHub, Travis will automatically push the app to Heroku for you.

-### Cody's own deploy script

-Your local copy of the application can be pushed up to Heroku at will, using Boilermaker's handy deployment script:

-1. Make sure that all your work is fully committed and merged into your master branch on Github.
-2. If you currently have an existing branch called "deploy", delete it now (`git branch -d deploy`).
-We will use a dummy branch with the name `deploy` (see below), so and the script below will error if a branch with that name already exists.
-3.  `npm run deploy`
-    _ this will cause the following commands to happen in order:
-    _ `git checkout -b deploy`: checks out a new branch called `deploy`.
-Note that the name `deploy` here is not magical, but it needs to match the name of the branch we specify when we push to our `heroku` remote.
-    _ `webpack -p`: webpack will run in "production mode" _ `git add -f public/bundle.js public/bundle.js.map`: "force" add these files which are listed in `.gitignore`.
-    _ `git commit --allow-empty -m 'Deploying'`: create a commit, even if nothing changed
-    _ `git push --force heroku deploy:master`: push your local `deploy` branch to the `master` branch on `heroku` _ `git checkout master`: return to your master branch _ `git branch -D deploy`: remove the deploy branch

 Now, you should be deployed!